 1. Cross Slope.
-Maximum cross slope for sidewalks shall be 1/4 inch per foot (1:48)[JS7].
+Maximum cross slope for sidewalks shall be less than or equal to 2%.

 Chapter 16 - PEDESTRIAN FACILITIES DESIGN AND TECHNICAL CRITERIA Section 16.2 Sidewalks

 - 2. Longitudinal Slope.
 Longitudinal slope of attached sidewalks shall be consistent with the street slopes. - 3.
 ADA Requirements for Steeper Slopes.
 Sidewalks detached from the curb, with greater than 5 percent longitudinal slope, shall be constructed to meet ADA ramp requirements.